-When you book a day of whitewater rafting you probably aren’t thinking about the mental and physical benefits.
-You're likely thinking about the fun you’re going to have.
+When you book a day of whitewater rafting, you're probably thinking about the fun you’re going to have.
 About spending time with family and friends, meeting new people, or exploring an area you haven’t been before.
+While this is all true, there are many other mental and physical benefits of being outside and enjoying outdoor activities.

-The good news is rafting has SO many other benefits you probably aren’t even thinking about.
-All outdoor activities do.
+The good news is rafting has SO many other benefits you probably aren’t even thinking about, as all outdoor activities do.
 Nature is a powerful force and it brings us so much good - both mentally and physically.

-In case you need an extra push to get you out on the river, here are 10 Benefits of Rafting and Being Outside
+In case you need an extra push to get you out on the river, here you go.

 1. Vitamin D - We're happier and healthier with more sunshine